 Driverless vehicles have the potential to influence land use patterns and urban densities over time.
 The technology has the potential to both reinforce agglomeration economies where businesses and housing benefit from being near each other, or to help us further sprawl out depending on the context and circumstances.
 On the one hand, automated vehicles that are paid for per trip will make travelers consider the full marginal cost of each vehicle trip when deciding whether to use a car.
-Also, automated vehicles could drop passengers off at their destinations and then go park or wait in offsite parking lots and staging areas.
+Also, automated vehicles could drop passengers off at their destinations and then go park or wait in off site parking lots and staging areas.
 This could decouple parking from urban land uses allowing urban land to be used more intensely, and for placemaking to be unshackled from parking constraints (Guerra, 37).
-On the other hand, people with one or more self-driving vehicles could send their cars out for errands while they are at work or at leisure activities.
+On the other hand, people with one or more self-driving vehicles could become mini offices, a mobile they are at work or at leisure activities.
 Or, automated vehicles could become mini offices, a mobile version of a home office, where individuals could live far from urban concentrations commuting over a large region (Guerra, 38).

 At this point it is difficult to anticipate which effect will win out overall.
 It is likely that successful urban areas with a sense of place could further concentrate taking advantage of economies of agglomeration and further enhancing an urban vibe.
 However, suburbs and exurbs may further expand, if time, trip costs, and inconveniences are diminished by the utility of driverless cars.
 In this regard driverless and automated vehicle technology will likely amplify and intensify the existing characteristics and comparative advantages of a place rather than change them.
 So we may have urban areas getting more dense and exurbs sprawling further out at the same time.
 Each type of place will be attractive to residents that value its particular amenities.
-Driverless cars will likely bring expanded mobility for people who do not drive due to age (children/teenagers and elderly), disability, income or personal choice.
-This is anticipated to be true for urban and rural populations alike (Guerra, 38).
-This could improve Environmental and Social Justice dimensions of transportation services.